 A few years ago, I was lucky to “accidentally” fall into a niche in the TV market for children’s toys.
 The success of one particular toy was unprecedented, as far as “sold on TV” products go.
 It actually became the number one selling children’s toy for infomercials and direct response ads, selling over eight million units in just one month in 2010.

 The Pillow Pets is likely my most widely known commercial.
 I suppose if I took a survey of holiday shoppers at any mall in America, nearly everyone I ask would probably say they’ve heard of the Pillow Pets, and many people would probably say they have bought at least one in the past few years.

 A couple of months ago, I was doing some birthday shopping for my son at the local ToysRUs Store.
 While we were standing near the checkout counter, I noticed an end cap with a variety of kids’ toys that had formerly only been sold on TV, but were now making their way into the retail market.

-I looked closer, and realized that every toy on the shelf was a product that I had done a voiceover for!
+I looked closer and realized that every toy on the shelf was a product I had done a voiceover for!
 What a hoot!
-I had my daughter snap a photo with her cell phone, just so that I could document the event.
-Toys pictured include: Flashlight Friends, My Spy Birdhouse, Dream Lites and Pillow Pets.
+I had my daughter snap a photo with her cell phone just so that I could document the event.
+Toys include Flashlight Friends, My Spy Birdhouse, Dream Lites, and Pillow Pets.